flathub/flathub/README.md

 8, 11, 16, 17.
 Play any minecraft version!

-### FAQ
+## FAQ

-Q: How do I run MC on a Hybrid-GPU system with a dedicated nvidia GPU using PolyMC?
+### How do I run MC on a Hybrid-GPU system with a dedicated nvidia GPU using PolyMC?

-A: The flatpak includes a `prime-run` script, which when set as the wrapper command in instance settings, runs MC using the Nvidia GPU.
+The flatpak includes a `prime-run` script, which when set as the wrapper command in instance settings, runs MC using the Nvidia GPU.

-Q: Does it work with Wayland?
+### Does it work with Wayland?

-A: Yes!
+Yes!
 This includes a patched version of the library minecraft uses GLFW.
 To enable wayland support without XWayland, enable `use system GLFW` in the settings of the instance in PolyMC.